FreeCAD/Website/README.md

 ### Content

 Content of the website (folder "/content/") is licensed under [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/ "Read the license").
 By default, it is copyrighted by and attributed to "FreeCAD contributors".
 If they wish so, authors can specify the respective attribution for the content they produce.
-For Markdown files, the attribution is specified in the "author" field of the front matter.
+For Markdown files, the attribution is specified in the "author" field of the Front Matter.

 By submitting Pull Requests to this repository, please make sure you are the author of the content uploaded, or otherwise that you have right to share it here under the CC-BY-SA 4.0 license and make sure the original author is mentioned.
 Also note that sharing images with people is subject to obtaining appropriate consent.